 This helpline offers information and support to offenders’ families, from arrest through to release and beyond.
 The website has lots of information for families who have come into contact with the Criminal Justice System as a result of a family member’s offending behaviour.

 Tel: 01473 724517

-Ormiston’s work with families affected by imprisonment includes services based in a number of prisons as well as support services in schools, homes and communities and also within their children’s centres.
+Ormiston’s work with families includes services based in a number of prisons as well as support services in schools, homes and communities and also within their children’s centres.

 Prison Advice and Care Trust (PACT)

 PACT supports people affected by imprisonment, providing practical and emotional support to prisoners’ children and families, and to prisoners themselves.

 Prison Chat UK is a group of people who have family members in prison in the UK, providing a support/ online chat facility for people like them.
 The aim is to provide a place where families and friends of British inmates can meet and share advice and support.

 POPS (Partners of Prisoners and Families Support Group)

 Tel: 0161 702 1000